gavin-hyl/cs38/cs38-final-ghua.typ

 == Complexity
-Since the variable `current` must be incremented by at least $1$ at each iteration, the algorithm must terminate after at most $O(n)$ iterations.
-In each iteration, we iterate through all $m$ trains to find the best one, which takes $O(m)$ time.
+The algorithm first sorts the list of trains by their starting city, which takes $O(m log m)$ time.
+The operations in the outer `WHILE` loop are all constant time operations, and they are run at most $m$ times (since $t$ is incremented every time the inner loop is run, which is guaranteed to happen at least once per outer loop).
+This is $O(m)$.
+The operations in the inner `WHILE` loop are also constant time operations, and they are run at most $m$ times, which is $O(m)$.
-Therefore, the total time complexity of the algorithm is $O(n m)$.
+Therefore, the overall time complexity of the algorithm is
+$
+  O(m log m + m + m) = O(m log m)
+$

+= // 4